Is the Learning Ecosystem Working For You?

-There are many, easy options to go deep into subject matter today.
+There are many, easy options to go deep into a subject matter today.
 However, knowledge is indeed an ocean, and it spans as wide as it goes deep.
 When setting out to learn something new, the big question one often has is, ‘What do I need to learn?’

 Now, that is a very valid question.
 New ideas and discoveries all seem alien at first and entirely unrelated to your everyday work and interests.
 Take Blockchain.
 It originally seemed relevant only in the world of cryptographers and coding geeks.
 Quickly it has found its way into numerous applications from Fintech to healthcare.
 Then there’s stuff you have never heard of one day, and suddenly everyone around you is attending a decoupage workshop or cooking with quinoa!
 By the way, do you know what machine learning actually means?